rodrrigodev/gym-api/README.md

 ### ADMINS
 - [ ] Can create a new user, edit or delete
-- [ ] Can search for a specific user based on name or id
+- [ ] Can search for a specific user based on name or email
 - [ ] Can add more 30 days in users plans or upgrade or ungraded a plan
 - [ ] Create bills, edit or delete
 - [ ] Create staff members, edit or delete